Coherent-Partners/spark-ts-sdk/docs/readme.md

 > when using these methods.

 These transactional methods are quite useful as they will handle the entire process for you, from start to finish.
-Unfortunately, they may take a bit longer to complete.
+They may Unfortunately take a bit longer to complete.
 Therefore, you are welcome to use non-transactional methods for more fine-grained control over the process.